alirezaft/UnityBOIDS/README.md

 In this implementaion, objects tagged `Obstacle` will be avoided too.
 They will be involved in the separation rule.

 By summing the vectors obtained from these 4 rules, the final movement direction of each bird can be calculated.

+You can read the detailed implementaion breakdown in my medium article [here](https://blog.devgenius.io/boids-algorithm-simulating-bird-flocks-in-unity-ec733d529a92).
 ## How to use this project?
 1. Clone this repository.
 2. Open the project in Unity 2022.3.16 (Other versions are not tested but they might work).